What is cancer?

 The Massachusetts Department of Public Health investigates cancer clusters

-The BEH investigative process has 3 phrases:
+The BCEH investigative process has 3 phrases:

 - Phase 1: Use cancer data and risk factor information to determine if the occurrence of cancer in the community is a real concern.